Best Ammo for Smith and Wesson M&P 9mm Shield

 TMJ

-The total metal jacket is slightly different than an FMJ by completely covering the lead core.
-You won't be able to see the difference unless you take the bullet out of the casing.
+The total metal jacket is slightly different than an FMJ.
+The base of its lead core is covered, which prevents lead aerosolization during ignition.
+You won't be able to see the difference between an FMJ and TMJ unless you pull the bulleta out of their cases.

 TSJ

-Federal makes a total synthetic jacket.
-These bullets are a lead core with a polymer coating.
+Federal makes a bullet called the total synthetic jacket.
+It has a lead core which is totally encapsulated in polymer.

-The polymer coating reduces friction between the bullet and barrel, which means less wear on your barrel, and they shoot cleaner so that you can shoot more between cleanings.
+The polymer coating reduces friction between the bullet and barrel, which means less wear on your barrel.
+The TSJ also eliminates metal fouling within the barrel, prevents lead vaporization during ignition, and reduces the chance of splash-back while you're shooting steel targets.

 JHP

-A jacketed hollow point is a lead bullet with a concave nose and a metal covering.
-They're designed to rapidly expand upon impact, which makes them an excellent choice for self-defense ammo.
+A jacketed hollow point is a lead bullet with a nose cavity and metal coating.
+It's designed to rapidly expand following impact, which makes it an excellent choice for self-defense.

 SCHP